THE HAPPY CASTLE COOPERATIVE

 Our income model is built on collaboration and shared goals.
 From our annual Art Festival to merchandise sales, honey and mead production, and various educational workshops, we pool resources to support the community and foster growth.
 Whether organizing events, managing the desert nursery, or teaching classes, members collectively share the profits generated by these ventures, ensuring everyone benefits from Happy Castle’s success.

 This income-sharing structure gives every member a personal stake in the community’s success.
-Through a range of creative enterprises and entrepreneurial opportunities, members can help build a thriving brand that supports both individual ambitions and Happy Castle’s larger vision.
-The goal is to create financial stability and wealth for the entire community, allowing everyone to live securely and prosper together.
+Through a range of creative enterprises and entrepreneurial opportunities, members can help build a thriving brand that supports both individual ambitions and Happy Castle Art Camp’s larger vision.
+The goal is to innovate a an economic system that creates financial stability and wealth for the entire community, allowing everyone to live securely and prosper together.

 As our projects flourish, so too does the potential for communal income.
 Hosting festivals, selling unique products like honey and mead, and offering workshops will generate prosperity for all.
 By working together, we foster an environment where individual and collective success are deeply intertwined, creating long-term financial security for everyone involved.